 People to people links

-Australia is the largest non‑Spanish speaking recipient of Ecuadorean students on Ecuador government scholarships.
-In 2015 there were 813 enrolments by Ecuadorian students in Australia, including 612 in higher education, the third largest number of higher education enrolments by Latin American students after Colombia and Brazil.
+Australia is the largest non-Spanish speaking recipient of Ecuadorean students on Ecuador government scholarships.
+In 2016 there were 608 enrolments by Ecuadorian students in Australia.

 In October 2016, Australia's Ambassador to Ecuador inaugurated the Australian contemporary art exhibition Fragil at Ecuador's most important cultural festival, the Cuenca Bienal.
 The exhibition, made possible with funding from COALAR and the Australia Council for the Arts, included works from four renowned artists and saw Australia take stage as the ‘highlighted nation' at the festival.